Urigo/angular-meteor/README.md

 ### Start using Meteor in your Angular2 app:

-This package comes with some modules that makes it easy to use Meteor in Angular2.
+This package comes with some modules that makes it easy to use Meteor in Angular 2.

 You can use Meteor collections in the same way as you would do in a regular Meteor app with Blaze, you just need to use another `bootstrap` method, instead of the one the comes with Angular2: